adamretter/vbe-test/README.md

     If using Surefire and JUnit, we can specify `mvn test -DargLine="-XX:TieredStopAtLevel=3"`.

-* We have likely discovered a regress in HotSpot C2 on Java 12+, so here is the bug report: [JDK-8253191](https://bugs.openjdk.java.net/browse/JDK-8253191).
+* We have likely discovered a regression in HotSpot C2 on Java 12+, so here is the bug report: [JDK-8253191](https://bugs.openjdk.java.net/browse/JDK-8253191).

 ## Testing Results